ruo-jia-ff/FaceFlow-public/README.md

 # faceflow

-This repository provides a complete end-to-end face recognition pipeline, including face detection, cropping, alignment, and recognition.
-It takes raw images as input, automatically detects and aligns faces for consistency, and outputs embeddings for recognition tasks such as verification, identification, or clustering.
+This repository is a clone of https://github.com/Tanmay-FF/faceflow, but made public for implementation.
+The face_detection_and_alignmnet.py takes raw images as input, automatically detects and aligns faces for consistency, and outputs the cropped images only.
+Embedding / FR models are here but the script for them is not exposed yet until detection is resolved.

 ---